-I'd convince myself that because I *could* be (according to all the charts and what not) as low as 10 stone something, that all I'd been working towards was just the start of the real battle to come - to get down to about 11 stone.
+I'd convince myself that because I 'could' be (according to all the charts and what not) as low as 10 stone something, that all I'd been working towards was just the start of the real battle to come - to get down to about 11 stone.

 I've always had 12 stone as my first 'goal', which I've only achieved in the last, what, 11 years, by being clinically depressed during a breakup of a relationship - yet I considered it a realistic goal and so nothing else that I achieved really matters.

 Yet I was looking through some old pictures on the PC two days ago... and I found a set from the first few weeks of meeting my partner's family... and it struck me that I actually look slimmer (and healthier) now, than I did then.
-Yet I was lighter back then - and was convinced that lighter meant better...

-"It played on my mind all night and almost overnight, it's like a kind of veil has been lifted and for the first time ever I'm actually happy with myself :-)
+"It played on my mind all night and almost overnight, it's like a kind of veil has been lifted and for the first time ever I'm actually happy with myself :-)"

 It means I'll be able to wear all the same clothes I can now and I have enough bone structure showing in my face to make a nice facial picture, which is generally what really matters for the majority of pictures that people take.